Archive for Race Reflections

 2000 Rolex 24

-At night the problem was even more acute.
+During the night sessions the problem was even more acute.
 Somehow the drivers sorted it all out.

 2000 Rolex 24

-The European teams are always pleased to find the strict curfew regulations enforced at Daytona International Speedway meant no all-nighters, no matter what Sociopaths who tend to run teams wanted.
-The Shark Lounge had its siren call……………
+The European teams are always pleased to find that the strict curfew regulations enforced at Daytona International Speedway meant no all-nighters, no matter what sociopaths who tend to run teams wanted.
+The Shark Lounge and Molly Brown’s had their Siren Call……………

 2000 Rolex 24